 You don’t know who else has access to an employee’s device, such as their family members or friends, and there’s potentially a greater risk of an employee’s device being lost or stolen when they’re ‘on the move’.
 That’s not to say BYOD is not a good idea – particularly if your business is looking to reduce costs, but businesses should be aware of the risks.
 It’s important to foster a culture that prioritises protective actions, that can help to prevent security breaches and negative impacts, such as reputational damage or loss of business.
 This is particularly important for small businesses which may not have the expert personnel in place to set policies and advise on the best steps.

-With research showing that 43% of cyber attacks target small businesses , no one can afford to ignore their online security.
+With research from past reports of the state of cyber security amongst UK businesses showing that 43% of cyber attacks target small businesses, no one can afford to ignore their online security.
 Operating BYOD securely is a two-pronged approach: there are many mobile device management solutions available to businesses with inbuilt security functions – however, it is also up to business leaders to educate their staff about secure online behaviours to mitigate risks of data theft.
 The following tips can be embedded into BYOD policies, as well as staff training.

 Cyber security behaviours that help to protect business and personal devices, advised by the National Cyber Security Centre (NCSC), include:

 Use a strong, separate password for your email account

 Advise your staff to create strong, separate passwords for their email accounts, as hackers can use email as a gateway to gain valuable information.
 The best passwords use three random words or numbers to create a strong password.

 Safeguard your business’s most important data by backing it up to an external hard drive or a cloud-based storage system.
 If an employee’s device is infected by a virus or accessed by a hacker, your data may be damaged, deleted or held to ransom by ransomware, which means you won’t be able to access it.
 Backing up your data means you have another copy of it and can’t be held to ransom.